 What are the SAT requirements for students to be admitted to University of Illinois at Springfield?

-University of Illinois at Springfield typically requires applicants to be in the top 39 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1110 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1000.
-The estimated average SAT composite for admitted freshman is 1220 out of 1600.
-7 percent of applicants submit SAT scores to the school.
-Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.
+University of Illinois at Springfield typically prefers applicants to be in the top 64 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 980 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 870.
+The average SAT composite for admitted freshman is 1090 out of 1600.
+University of Illinois at Springfield ranks #19 in Illinois for highest average SAT composite score.
+A competitive SAT score is critical as 76 percent of applicants submit SAT scores to the school.

 |ACT Test||25th Percentile Score|